 Upper Cwm Cyneiniog is something of a ‘hidden valley’, a small triangle of green ringed with steep craggy hills and forests, with only a tiny lane leading up to it, and this walk is one of superb contrasts and variety.
 You start in the craggy splendour of the cwm, and emerge suddenly onto a wide open windy plateau of rough grassland, surrounded by distant peaks…giving a real feel of semi-wilderness.
 A lakeside path gives way to a slightly vertiginous and exciting scramble to the top of Esgair Goch, finishing with an easy, downhill, magnificent track to the starting point.
 The walk is on good paths or tracks almost all the way.
 If you would rather miss out the short section of scrambling, a detour can be taken from Point 11 below.

 To arrive at the starting point, turn off the A487 at the green in Talybont, and take the narrow lane (with passing places) signposted to ‘Bontgoch’.
 After about 3km, at Pontbren-geifr, turn left towards Tynant, and follow the very narrow lane until it arrives at a ruined mine, and a flat, wide turning/parking space.

 There are actually two possibilities for starting this walk up the cwm….either the lower Public Right of Way, or a higher old miners’ track higher up.
 They converge further on, anyway.
 For the latter, take the path rising up to the level track on the far side of the mine ruins, and then simply follow this gently ascending higher-level path.

-The trees end at a wire fence which is easy to climb over, and the path continues beyond with great open views of the surrounding hills all round.
+The trees end at another wire fence which is easy to climb over, and the path continues beyond with great open views of the surrounding hills all round.